mirkobunse/regularized-oq/jl/extract-fact/README.md

 ## Usage

 You extract the data `fact.csv` through the provided script `extract-fact.jl`, which is conveniently wrapped in a `Makefile`.
 The `Project.toml` and `Manifest.toml` specify the Julia package dependencies, similar to a requirements file in Python.

+**Preliminaries:** You have to have a working Julia installation.
+We have used Julia v1.6.5 in our experiments.

-In your terminal, you can call either
+**Data Extraction:** In your terminal, you can call either

 ```
 make